kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 if (typeof jQuery === 'function') {
   define('jquery', function () { return jQuery; });
 }
 //Now require your code:
 require(['app'], function (){});
 {% endprism %}
 > *This assumes jquery was loaded before the require call.
 If so, then this approach means requirejs will not load another version of jquery."*

 Yup...kicking myself for missing the obvious.
+James' example to uses the `require()` method where I used `define()`, but the end results in terms of detecting jQuery's presence before mapping it as a module depenedency would be the same.

-I tested this inside of WordPress and it worked like a charm, but it meant excluding jQuery from my RequireJS build.
+I tested this inside of WordPress and it worked like a charm, but it meant that jQuery would be placed in a `<script>` tag on my page and be excluded from my final RequireJS build.
 I was very stubborn about managing all my site's JavaScript with RequireJS so I could better understand how RequireJS works.

 It was at this point that I went over to Jekyll.
-It needs to be said that if I ever need to use RequireJS and WordPress together, I would do so using the method above.
+But it needs to be said that if I ever need to use RequireJS and WordPress together, I would do so using the method above.
+This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
+<a name="future-wordpress-amd"></a>
+## WordPress, AMD &amp; The Future
 At the time of this posting, a very active discussion thread has popped up around [a WordPress ticket to add AMD functionality to WP](http://core.trac.wordpress.org/ticket/23285 "Read a discussion about implementing AMD inside of WordPress").
 Using RequireJS to do this is mentioned more than once in this thread.

+The thread also points out that adding AMD functionality for JavaScript would mean a heavy rewrite of how WordPress manages JS.
+AMD is awesome but WordPress priortizes making things like jQuery accessible to plugins...AMD would need to be implemented in a way that this doesn't change to drastically.
+Easier said than done.